saucelabs/elemental-next/frontend/docs/updated-tips/61-how-to-press-keyboard-keys/java.md

 ## A Solution

 You can easily issue a key press by using the `send_keys` command.

-This can be done to a specific element, or generically with Selenium's Action Builder (which has been documented on [the Selenium project's Wiki page for Advanced User Interactions](https://github.com/SeleniumHQ/selenium/wiki/Advanced-User-Interactions)).
+This can be done to a specific element, or generically with Selenium's Action Builder (which has been documented on [the Selenium Actions page for Building Advanced User Interactions](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html)).

 Either approach will send a key press.
-The latter will send it to the element that's currently in focus in the browser (so you don't have to specify a locator along with it), whereas the prior approach will send the key press directly to the element found.
+The latter approach will send it to the element that's currently in focus in the browser (so you don't have to specify a locator along with it), whereas the prior approach will send the key press directly to the element found.

-You can see a full list of keyboard key symbols [here](https://github.com/SeleniumHQ/selenium/blob/master/java/client/src/org/openqa/selenium/Keys.java).

-Let's step through a couple of examples.
+Let's try out a couple of examples.

-## An Example
+## Example

 First let's import our requisite classes (for annotations (e.g., `org.junit.After`, etc.), driving the browser with Selenium (e.g., `org.openqa.selenium.WebDriver`, etc.), and matchers for our assertions (e.g., `org.hamcrest.CoreMatchers`, etc.)) and start our class with some setup and teardown methods.